Loudness Contour Modifiers

 EAST INDIA YOUTH’s debut ‘Total Strife’ pointed towards William Doyle’s potential to pen sublime pop, and with the follow-up ‘Culture Of Volume’, this was more than realised.
-The emotive ‘Don’t Look Backwards’ pointed towards PET SHOP BOYS but the album’s centrepiece was ‘Carousel’.
+But the album’s centrepiece was ‘Carousel’.
 Imagine the start of OMD’s ‘Stanlow’ reworked during BRIAN ENO’s sessions for ‘Apollo: Soundtracks & Atmospheres’.
 With no percussive elements and over six minutes in length, Doyle gave a dramatic vocal performance resonating in beautifully crystalline melancholy.

 Available on the album ‘Culture of Volume’ via XL Recordings

 Berlin-based EMIKA is one of the dark horses of the UK electronic scene.
 A combination of her classical training, Czech heritage and use of modern technology has made for a provoking, brooding sound that has attained critical acclaim over the last few years.
 From her third album, helpfully named ‘Drei’, ‘My Heart Bleeds Melody’ was its highlight, a concoction of intricate pulsing layers and solemn detachment that provided a captivating listening experience.